1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/03.design/README.md

 Other software classes (i.e., Pure Fabrication) identified:

-* **StaffQuantity**: Represents the required quantity of staff for the operation, encapsulating logic and validation rules that ensure the numbers are always valid and positive.
+* **Quantity**: Represents the required quantity of staff for the operation, encapsulating logic and validation rules that ensure the numbers are always valid and positive.
-* **RequiredStaff**: Stores the roles and their required quantities for each type of operation, allowing for clear and accessible logic for staff requests and assignments.
+* **RequiredStaff**: Stores the role, specialization and the required quantity for each type of operation, allowing for clear and accessible logic for staff requests and assignments.

 ## 3.2.
 Sequence Diagram (SD)